Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 In  order to do this we used the [Huntr API](https://docs.huntr.co/) for previous graduates data and job postings.

-One of the main goals in the continuation of this project was to implement a [Web Hook](https://docs.huntr.co/) with the Huntr API, so the database of the app would update automatically everytime a graduate inputs new data.
+One of the main goals in the continuation of this project was to implement a [Webhook](https://docs.huntr.co/) with the Huntr API, so the database of the app would update automatically everytime a graduate inputs new data.

 Another goal was to scrap the job postings from [Indeed](https://www.npmjs.com/package/indeed-scraper) from the previous group, and replace the job postings with data from the Huntr API.